Author: Vicki Searcy; Vice President,Consulting; VerityStream

 If you are feeling overwhelmed with all the work that you need to accomplish, you are not alone.
 I’ve been working in healthcare for most of my career, and I’ve never before experienced the fast pace that seems to be the norm these days – and I see most of you in the same situation.
 How do we manage to survive – let alone thrive?
 How can we be productive and successful – and ultimately feel that we accomplished something significant at the end of the day?

-Katy Young, a Senior Manager in Client Success Services and Consulting for VerityStream recently wrote a blog post titled “Prioritization: the Power Tool of Skills” that everyone should read.
+Katy Young, a Senior Manager of Consulting for VerityStream recently wrote a blog post titled “Prioritization: the Power Tool of Skills” that everyone should read.
 There are some great tips here that are admittedly not rocket science, but they are tips that we need to be reminded of so that we proactively take the steps needed to get in control of the limited time that we have!

 Right now, I’m sitting at my desk looking at a long list of “to-do’s” and wondering how I’m going to get all of them done before I leave for a trip in a little over a week.
 I just had a routine dentist appointment and discovered that I have to find time for an appointment with an endodontist (never a happy situation).
 I’m already feeling queasy about the zillions of emails that I’ll have waiting for me when I return from my trip.